fish-shell/fish-shell/doc_src/cmds/argparse.rst

 .. _cmd-argparse:

-argparse - parse options passed to a fish script or function
+argparse - parse options passed to a ghoti script or function
 ============================================================

 Synopsis